EmilyGorial1/cse15l-lab-reports/labReport1.md

 ```
 For cd with no arguments, the working dirctory is just /home.
 There is no output because we did not give cd a directory to change to.
 For this reason there is no change or output.

-For cd lecture1, the working directory is now /home/lecture1.
+For cd with a path to a directory, the working directory is now /home/lecture1.
 There is no output, however we now see that 'lecture1' has been added behind the tilde symbol, indicating that we are now in the lecture1 folder.

-For cd Hello.class, the working directory is also /home/lecture1.
+For cd with a path to a file, the working directory is also /home/lecture1.
 Our output produces an error because the command cd tells the computer to change directory, yet we passed in 'Hello.class', which is not a directory.
 For this reason, we get an error for our output.

 **2) ls with no arguments, ls with path to directory as argument, ls with path to file as argument**